Student Creativity is Fueled by Research

 At the Summer Celebration of Student Scholarship, held August 3 in the MIX on the Fairfax Campus, student researchers had the opportunity to share months of dedicated work with their peers.
 The event brings together students across the university to a place where visitors can see pathogen research next to an exploration in novel writing across from an analysis of STEM dialogue on twitter.

-Hosted by the Office of Student Scholarship Creative Activities and Research (OSCAR), the showcase occurs every semester and offers students who received OSCAR grants to present their work.
+Hosted by the Office of Student Scholarship, Creative Activities, and Research (OSCAR), the showcase occurs every semester and offers students who received OSCAR grants the chance to present their work.
 This semester was the first time OSCAR opened the doors for students with outside research projects, such as the Mason Summer Entrepreneurship Accelerator (MSEA), to join the fray.

 Despite coming from different academic backgrounds, many students shared the same lessons.

-“With this research, it’s taught me to really take time and think through it,” said Senya Donkor ’18, BA integrative studies with a concentration in advertising, who planned a literacy incentive program in Ghana as part of MSEA.
+“With this research, it’s taught me to really take time and think through it,” said Senya Donkor, BA Integrative Studies ’18, who planned a literacy incentive program in Ghana as part of MSEA.
 “Ask questions before you just jump into it.”

 While every project comes with its own challenges, each demands that students can act on their feet.
-John Recktenwald, a junior majoring in mechanical engineering, researched metamaterials, but broke their 3D printer after running it for 10 hours straight.
-So he learned how to take it apart, fix the issue, and put it back together.
-Junior film major, Blair Collingwood, learned the importance of detailed checklists after misplacing microphones while traveling through Southeast Asia filming a documentary.
+John Recktenwald, a junior majoring in mechanical engineering, researched metamaterials.
+But when the team’s 3D printer broke after running for 10 hours straight, he learned how to take it apart, fix the issue, and put it back together.
+Junior film major Blair Collingwood, learned the importance of detailed checklists after misplacing microphones while traveling through Southeast Asia filming a documentary.
 And Donkor and her team’s initial literacy plan in Ghana was too broad, so they reconvened, readjusted, and developed a new plan to help ensure the program can flourish instead of flounder.

 “You’re learning as you’re filming, and that’s how you put it together and make something to share with other people,” said Collingwood.